We challenge you: Discover some of Prague’s secret stories

 5. The Jewish Quarter of Prague was not demolished in World War II.
 The legend goes that the reason was that Hitler planned to retire in Prague.
 He wanted to turn the Josehof Quarter in a museum, dedicated to an extinct race.

 7. The narrowest street in Prague is barely 50 cm (20 inches) wide, yet it has deserved the right to have its own traffic light.
 The traffic light prevents pedestrians from meeting in the middle and then wondering how to walk past each other.
-The street is called Vinárna Čertovka and you can find it close to Carl’s Bridge.
+You can find it close to Charle’s Bridge.
+Read more about the narrowest street in Prague.

 8. Both loved and hated, the TV tower is probably most famous for its black crawling babies – sculptures by David Černý.
 Very few people are aware, however, that there’s a one-room hotel in the tower with an amazing view over Prague from 70 m.